Research

 Funding

-The lab has been funded by the Czech Science Foundation, Human Frontiers Science Program, Charles University Primus Program and newly also the VW Stiftung.
+The lab has been funded by the Czech Science Foundation, Human Frontiers Science Program, Charles University Primus Program and VW Stiftung.